 We sort of answered this in the prior section, but just to confirm, we use your personal data to deliver the services to you or to communicate with you or to try to sell you our services (which is part of communicating, but we want to make sure you get the point).
 If you want to opt out, you always have that right.
 We believe in the right of opt in, so if you somehow were contacted by us and you did not opt in, please let us know because that is a serious issue for us at firstname.lastname@example.org.

 Who we share your personal data with and why.
 We do use service providers, such as AWS, so they have access to your data and you can read all about their security on their website.
 We use other service providers to help us with the operation of the business.
 Most importantly, we use Stripe for accounts receivable and so if you are a customer, your invoice information will be contained within our Stripe account.
 You also have the option to link your payment method to Stripe.
-Since we are not PCI compliant, we rely on Stripe for all payment data.
-If we take you out to dinner, your name may also appear in our accounting software as part of the receipt (we happily disclose this list but we keep it confidential to protect against targeted attacks).
-We also use LinkedIn for sales prospecting.
+We rely on Stripe for all payment data.
+If we take you out to dinner sometime in 2021 and beyond, your name may also appear in our accounting software as part of the receipt (we happily disclose this list but we keep it confidential to protect against targeted attacks).
+We also use LinkedIn for sales prospecting and Pipedrive for our sales CRM (and our Get in Touch page is hosted by Pipedrive, who also uses Google).
 Eventually, we may use other tools and we intend to update this statement when we do.
 We do comply with law and any valid legal requests, such as subpoenas etc. We will seek to contact you first if the subpoena or other legal request pertains to your personal data and we will also seek to limit the scope of any response.
 If we are unable to reach you by the deadline, then we may share your personal data without your knowledge.
 We are sorry about that, but you just need to check your email or listen to your voicemails or respond to the LinkedIn connection or whatever other method of contact we have for you.
 We may also disclose your personal information if we believe it is appropriate in connection with efforts to investigate, prevent, or take other action regarding illegal activity, suspected fraud or other wrongdoing; to protect and defend the rights, property or safety of ClearOPS, our customers, users, employees, or others.
 We reserve the right to sell the company.
 In that case, we may sell, transfer or otherwise share some or all of our assets, including your information, whether personally identifiable or not, in connection with a merger, acquisition, reorganization or sale of assets or in the event of bankruptcy.

 Retaining your information If you are a customer, you have control over the information you provide to us and may delete it or transfer it to another provider at any time.
 However, we will still retain some information about you such as the original contracts between you and us, payment history, invoice history, performance metrics, emails, texts and case studies on your use of our services.
 We may also retain copies of your documents, questionnaires etc. in our backups until the backups are purged.
 Contact us at email@example.com for more information or to discuss options.